Automatic transmission fluid: History

 In 1959, Ford began releasing their own automatic transmission fluid specifications; see MERCON for more information.
-From 1958-1968 many vehicle manufacturers continued to use the next GM automatic transmission fluid specification, the Type "A" Suffix "A" fluid, in their transmissions.
+From 1958 to 1968 many vehicle manufacturers continued to use the next GM automatic transmission fluid specification, the Type "A" Suffix "A" fluid, in their transmissions.
 In 1966, Chrysler began releasing their own automatic transmission fluid specifications; see Mopar ATF for more information.
 GM ATF was the same color as engine oil through 1967.
 Aftermarket ATF was available with red dye as an aid in fluid leak detection.
 Dexron (B) was the first GM ATF to require red dye.

 From the 1940s through the early 1970s, ATF contained whale oil as a rust and corrosion inhibitor.
 A moratorium on whale oil at that time prevented the continued production of older ATF such as the original 1967 DEXRON formulation (Type B), and the fluids which preceded it.
-Vintage GM (1940-1967), Ford (1951-1967, and Chrysler products (1953-1966) used GM Type A fluid or GM Type A Suffix A fluids; these fluids are no longer produced.
-GM recommends Dexron-VI fluid, Ford recommends Mercon V fluid, and Chrysler recommends ATF+4 fluids for vintage transmission use.
+Vintage GM (1940–1967), Ford (1951–1967, and Chrysler products (1953–1966) used GM Type A fluid or GM Type A Suffix A fluids; these fluids are no longer produced.

 Through the late 1970s, Ford transmissions were factory-filled with a fluid identified as ESW M2C33-F. To provide a fluid that would be available to the general public for service fill, oil companies and other factory fill suppliers were allowed to develop fluids meeting the ESW M2C33-F specification and market these fluids under their brand names but identified as Type F.